AmmarMohanna/catchmynews/QUICKSTART.md

 Having issues?
 Check:

-1. ✅ Docker is running
+1. Docker is running
-2. ✅ API key is correct in `.env`
+2. API key is correct in `.env`
-3. ✅ Services are healthy: `docker-compose ps`
+3. Services are healthy: `docker-compose ps`
-4. ✅ Logs for errors: `docker-compose logs -f`
+4. Logs for errors: `docker-compose logs -f`

 ---

-**Happy News Catching! 📰**
+Happy News Catching!

-Made with ❤️ using Python, FastAPI, and Streamlit
+Made with Python, FastAPI, and Streamlit